wp-shortcake/shortcake/readme.txt

 Once you've done so, you'll need to [register the UI for your code](https://github.com/fusioneng/Shortcake/wiki/Registering-Shortcode-UI).

 New in 0.4 is the ability to [attach javascript functions to event attribute updates](https://github.com/fusioneng/Shortcake/wiki/Event-Attribute-Callbacks).
-Action hooks can be used to dynamically show or hide a field based on teh value of another, or to implement custom validation rules.
+Action hooks can be used to dynamically show or hide a field based on the value of another, or to implement custom validation rules.

 == Screenshots ==